 5. Affiliate marketing

 The last one on the list for a good reason; it’s pretty damn hard.
-I’ve had this blog for over a year and haven’t made much from it (although it’s not exactly the number one priority).

 Neil Patel and Pat Flynn are experts on affiliate marketing and have some great guides.
 Honestly, this requires hustle and quite a bit of effort.
 You can do affiliate marketing through a blog (like me) or through an eCommerce shop (see number 4 above).
 If you love content marketing or marketing in general, this is also a snazzy option for you.

-You are almost certain to make money following these different tactics outlined above – but as usual, the most important is to have hustle, discipline and to keep trying.
+You are almost certain to make some extra cash following these different tactics outlined above – but as usual, the most important is to have hustle, discipline and to keep trying.
 Making money online is harder than a student job because you’re the one who needs to go out there and find the clients.
 But at the end of the day, the benefits hugely outweigh the disadvantages; more flexibility, freedom and no nasty boss telling you what to do.
 Personally, it’s a no-brainer 🧠.

 Have any questions about these money making strategies?
 Drop a comment below 😉